openwrt/packages/net/adblock/files/README.md

 ## Background
 This adblock package is a dns/dnsmasq based adblock solution.
 Queries to ad/abuse domains are never forwarded and always replied with a local IP address which may be IPv4 or IPv6.
-For that purpose adblock uses an ip address from the private 'TEST-NET-1' subnet (192.0.2.1 / ::ffff:c000:0201) by default (in AP mode the local router ip address will be used).
-Furthermore all ad/abuse queries will be filtered by ip(6)tables and redirected to internal adblock pixel server (in PREROUTING chain) or rejected (in FORWARD or OUTPUT chain).
+For that purpose adblock uses an ip address from the private 'Benchmark Test' subnet (198.18.0.1 / ::ffff:c612:0001) by default (in AP mode the local router ip address will be used).
+Furthermore all ad/abuse queries will be filtered by ip(6)tables and redirected to two uhttpd instances, separated for ads delivered on port 80 and on port 443 (in PREROUTING chain) or rejected (in FORWARD or OUTPUT chain).

-All iptables and uhttpd related adblock additions are non-destructive, no hard-coded changes in 'firewall.user', 'uhttpd' config or any other openwrt related config files.
+All iptables and uhttpd related adblock additions are non-destructive, no hard-coded changes in 'firewall.user', 'uhttpd' config or any other system related config files.
 There is _no_ adblock background daemon running, the (scheduled) start of the adblock service keeps only the adblock lists up-to-date.

 ## Support
 Please join the adblock discussion in this [openwrt forum thread](https://forum.openwrt.org/viewtopic.php?id=59803) or contact me by mail <dev@brenken.org>